PWRxPSYCHO/SmartMirror/README.md

 `sudo apt-get install vim` or `sudo apt-get install nano`.
 You can use `nano` or `vim` to edit the file

-Use your favorite text editor to add your API token

-`sudo apt-get install vim` or `sudo apt-get install nano`.
-You can use `nano` or `vim` to edit the file
 ```
 sudo nano Mirror.py
 ```